 The authority has noted that heavy discounts are applied to bouquets making the a-la-carte prices of channels irrelevant in comparison.
 According to the information received by the regulator from the broadcasters some of the most selling bouquets carried heavy discounting as well.
 Star India’s SVP Hindi and SVP Telugu, Sony Pictures Network India’s Happy India 31 and Happy India 31 (A), Zee Entertainment’s Zee Family Pack Hindi SD and Zee Prime Pack Telugu SD, TV18s Colors Wala Hindi Value and Colors Wala Tamil Budget Plus and SUN TV Network’s Telugu Basic and Tamil Basic which were some of the most selling bouquets had discount above 30%.

-The regulator only found 7 bouquets having bouquet price less than or equal to a channel price within the bouquet.
+The regulator only found 7 bouquets having bouquet prices less than or equal to a channel price within the bouquet.
 NDTV, Mavis Satcom, Turner India, and Disney India’s bouquet were among the 7.
 Around 80 channels price have been reduced to Rs.
 19 or below in the new regulatory framework.
-Data sourced from the broadcasters revealed a huge difference in the % of subscribers choosing a channel on a-la-carte basis vs % of subscribers choosing a channel as apart of a bouquet.
+Data sourced from the broadcasters revealed a huge difference in the % of subscribers choosing a channel on an a-la-carte basis vs % of subscribers choosing a channel as a part of a bouquet.
 Only select channels have more a-la-carte subscribers than bouquet subscribers.

 Comparison of prices of channels declared by broadcasters in the old framework and new framework revealed massive increase and reduction of a-la-carte prices of channels.
 The authority noted that large broadcasters were pushing non-driver channels using the power of their popular channels into bouquets which were forcing smaller broadcasters either to exit from the market or convert their pay channel to FTA channel.

-A number of DPOs represented to TRAI that they want to offer long term subscriptions and as subscribers pay the amount of subscription in advance, they would like to offer a discount to subscribers.
-The regulator noted that heavy discount on the DRP for ARP may distort the market or some unfair practices may start in the market.
+A number of DPOs represented to TRAI that they want to offer long-term subscriptions and as subscribers pay the amount of subscription in advance, they would like to offer a discount to subscribers.
+The regulator noted that heavy discounts on the DRP for ARP may distort the market or some unfair practices may start in the market.
 Comments have been invited on the placement of channels on EPG to avoid hefty charging of placement fees disadvantaging the broadcasters.

 During discussions with the DPOs, TRAI was told that the new tariff order allowed broadcasters to provide promotional offers but the DPOs couldn’t do the same.
 Some DPOs have also raised the issue that the present tariff order does not permit DPOs to offer different NCF for the different regions.
 Given a large number of FTA channels offered by the DPOs without any additional NCF the regulator has invited comments as to whether the limit of 100 channels for Rs 130 should be increased.
 Taking note of the complaints from the subscribers TRAI in its paper has also asked whether DD channels should be over and above the hundred channels permitted in Rs 130.